kostas2370/school-rest-api/README.md

 0. Everyone (Can get subjects , can get announcements , can get teachers
 1. School Manager (Have access in everything)
-2. Teacher ( Have access in their subjects , can add/edit announcements and assignments of their subjects
+2. Teacher ( Have access in their subjects , can add/edit announcements and assignments of their subjects,can add grades in their subject and can grade the assignments of their subjects
-3. Student ( Have access only in their classroom subject and in their own assignments .
+3. Student ( Have access only in their classroom subject and in their own assignments,grades etc .

 **Endpoints :**